dpadGuy/UwUTools/README.md

 ![338122353-00bc0bee-7bf1-4e3f-8e39-4c7a57145254](https://github.com/user-attachments/assets/42db86e6-6f57-418d-988c-163f9b68451b)
 **UwUTools is my first ambitious project that i've put alot of love into it !**

-**If you wish to take take inspiration from the launcher or take some code from it you will need to credit the UwUTools team.**
+**If you wish to take inspiration from the launcher or take some code from it you will need to credit the UwUTools team.**